GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ?>Refer to the [3.2.4 Component Wiring](#_324-nextion-lcd-display) section on wiring to the arduino.
 ## 1.0.5 Software Install
-To flash the Arduino Nano microcontroller, pls follow the video from the [Prerequisites](prereq/prerequisites.md) section of this site.
+?>To flash the Arduino Nano microcontroller, pls follow the video from the [Prerequisites](prereq/prerequisites.md) section of this site.

 !>Arduino Nano won't flash with the LCD attached to the RX/TX pins so make sure to disconnect it at that time.

-**Flashing the Nextion LCD Software Upload**

-_Uploading the LCD Firmware_

 Download and unzip the *.tft file on a FAT32(MS-DOS (FAT32)) formatted microSD card and upload on the LCD panel using the onboard card reader.